markrainey/ilearnt-zola/content/posts/Drafts/Ideas.md

 Can you do something good without getting something in return?
 Giving - Simon Sinek before presentation.

 Ali Abdall and Rory Sutherland - Boots advantage cards, tax rebates and bonuses

+*As an Amazon Associate I earn from qualifying purchases.*